 I’ve always thought of myself as non-competitive, and believed it was something that prevented me from being the ambitious go-getter I saw in some of my friends and colleagues.
 But since I started blogging and seeing other sites pull ahead of mine, my competitive spirit seemed to be coming out.
 It didn’t feel like an attribute, though.
 It wasn’t helping me get ahead, it was making me sad.
 And that wasn’t doing any good for the quality of my work, or my life for that matter.

 As I listened to Gloria Steinem generously and humbly address us at the Makers event, I thought about competition.
 Steinem seemed embarrassed by our standing ovation, and spent most of her talk recognizing the other Makers women in the room.
 I had hoped to interview her, but I didn’t have an opportunity to chat with her alone.
 So when I got home I looked up as many interviews with her that I could find.
 The one in Teen Vogue stood out for me because the interviewer asked about the stereotype of competitiveness between girls and women in school and at work.
 Her response, in part:

 There’s a book I would recommend to anybody who’s thinking about competition, it’s called No Contest: The Case Against Competition, and it demonstrates that most admired human accomplishments have come from cooperation, not competition.
 It shows that competition produces one winner who is then immediately worried about losing the next time.
 What allows people to become productive is the faith of a group of other people who believe in them.

-I love her and I love that scientific and other professional communities are finding that collaboration can be bigtime productive.
-And I’m officially not feeling competitive with my fellow bloggers who were at Target.
-I’m very grateful that I was exactly where I was.
+I love her (I interviewed her when I was at Wired) and I love that scientific and other professional communities are finding that collaboration can be so productive.
+My own competitiveness is also waning.
+I’m grateful I was exactly where I was that night.